EC 596/597 Graduate Student Research Resources: Zotero

 What is Zotero?

 Zotero is citation management software that is enhanced by its active community of users and developers.
-You can easily add research to the standalone program to read, annotate and organize for future use.
-Its single-click capture works with more databases, catalogs, and websites than Mendeley, and Zotero can properly cite government documents.
+You can easily add citations and full text sources to build your own library.
+Zotero allows you to easily organize, read, and annotate sources.
+Its single-click capture works with most all databases, catalogs, and websites, and Zotero is better than other applications at citing government documents.
 Plugins developed by its users add customization options.
-You can also collaborate with other researchers who use Zotero - without limitations on private groups.
+You can also collaborate with other researchers who use Zotero and create shared collections.

 Zotero is a free program until you have used 300 MB of cloud storage (approximately 100 PDFs).
 Different pricing plans for your storage needs are available once the storage has been exceeded.
 Plans range from $20/year for 2 GB storage up to $120/year for unlimited storage.
 More information about paying for additional storage can be found on Zotero's storage plans page.